-Asian stocks rise even as China’s manufacturing slows
+Global stocks rise even as China’s manufacturing slows

-SINGAPORE (AP) — Asian stocks started the week higher Monday, even as China reported a slowdown in manufacturing activity and countries in the region continued to be hammered by the delta variant.
+SINGAPORE (AP) — Global stocks started the week higher Monday, even as China reported a slowdown in manufacturing activity and countries continued to be hammered by the delta variant.

+Investors were spurred by encouraging earnings on Wall Street, which recently wrapped up another strong month.
+The S&P 500 notched six straight months of gains ending July.

 The gains in China follow data released Saturday by the National Bureau of Statistics showing the country’s official purchasing managers’ index fell to 50.4 in July from 50.9 in June.
 Numbers above 50 indicate expansion on the 100-point scale.